ROZALIYA0206/whitepaper/technical.md

 R(u,t) = f(u,t, w(t))
 ````

-Where w(t) is a real-valued scalar weighting function, independent of the user u, and only depending on the time
+Where w(t) is a real-valued scalar weighting function, independent of the user u, and only depending on the time.

 # 7. RBLX Token